-The inner radius (Ri) and outer radius (Ro) define the overall footprint and compactness of the spiral.
+The inner radius (Ri) and the outer radius (Ro) define the overall footprint and compactness of the spiral.
 The outer radius, in particular, determines the maximum physical size of the resonator and directly constrains its resonance frequency.
 By adjusting Ri and Ro, one can tune the resonator to achieve the desired target frequency while maintaining a compact geometry.
 In this design, the spiral occupies an area of 22.2 × 22.2 mm², corresponding to a compact electrical size relative to the operating wavelength.
-The inner radius was carefully selected to avoid excessive crowding of turns at the spiral center, which can create fabrication inaccuracies and degrade current distribution.
+The inner radius was carefully selected to avoid excessive crowding of turns at the spiral center, which can create fabrication inaccuracies and degrade the current distribution.
 The chosen values ensured that the spiral maintained a uniform current path and well-behaved resonant properties.

 Parametric Optimization

-The optimization of N, W, S, Ri, and Ro was performed using a combination of parametric simulations and iterative adjustments in a full-wave electromagnetic solver.
-In the first stage, each parameter was varied independently while keeping others constant to identify its individual effect on resonant frequency and S11 response.
+The optimization of N, W, S, Ri and Ro was performed using a combination of parametric simulations and iterative adjustments in a full-wave electromagnetic solver.
+In the first stage, each parameter was varied independently while keeping others constant to identify its individual effect on the resonant frequency and the S11 response.
 In the second stage, a multi-parameter optimization was carried out, accounting for the interdependence of parameters.
-For example, while increasing N lowers the resonant frequency, this effect is modulated by W and S, which influence both inductance and capacitance.
+For example, while increasing N decreases the resonant frequency, this effect is modulated by W and S, which influence both inductance and capacitance.
 The optimization objective was to minimize |S11| at the target frequency, maximize bandwidth, and preserve radiation efficiency above 80%.

-Simulation results revealed distinct trade-offs.
-Increasing N reduced the resonant frequency but narrowed bandwidth.
-Widening the strip improved efficiency but reduced miniaturization capability.
-Reducing spacing enhanced capacitance but introduced stronger parasitic.
+The simulation results revealed different trade-offs.
+Increasing N reduced the resonant frequency but narrowed the bandwidth.
+The widening of the strip improved efficiency but reduced miniaturization capability.
+Reducing the spacing improved capacitance but introduced a stronger parasitic effect.
 By carefully balancing these factors, the final optimized geometry achieved the target resonance within the compact 22.2 mm footprint.

-Comparative Analysis with Literature
+Comparative Analysis with the literature

 The spiral resonator design adopted in this work compares favorably with previously reported compact antennas.
-For example, conventional rectangular patch antennas resonating at similar frequencies typically require dimensions of at least 30–40 mm, significantly larger than the 22.2 mm footprint achieved here.
+For example, conventional rectangular patch antennas that resonate at similar frequencies typically require dimensions of at least 30–40 mm, significantly larger than the 22.2 mm footprint achieved here.
 Other miniaturized geometries, such as meander-line antennas or split-ring resonators, also offer compactness but often suffer from narrow bandwidth or limited radiation efficiency.
 The spiral resonator provides a middle ground, achieving compactness while retaining acceptable efficiency, especially when combined with advanced feeding and impedance matching techniques as proposed in this study.

 Practical Considerations and Fabrication Tolerances

-From a practical standpoint, the chosen parameters were designed with consideration of fabrication tolerances inherent in low-cost PCB manufacturing.
+From a practical point of view, the chosen parameters were designed considering the fabrication tolerances inherent in low-cost PCB manufacturing.
 Minimum spacing (S) values were kept above 0.3 mm to avoid etching inaccuracies, while strip widths were chosen to prevent over-etching effects that could alter impedance.
 Similarly, the inner radius was designed to avoid excessive crowding that might lead to incomplete etching or current discontinuities.
 These considerations ensure that the fabricated prototype closely matches the simulated model, reducing discrepancies between simulated and measured results.

 Impact on Antenna Performance

 The final optimized spiral resonator design demonstrated the ability to resonate at the desired frequency while maintaining a compact footprint.
-Its integration with the aperture-coupled feed and embedded IMN further enhanced performance, leading to measurable improvements in S11, gain, and bandwidth compared to conventional spiral resonator designs.
-Importantly, the compact footprint of 22.2 mm allows the antenna to be readily integrated into portable and wearable devices where space is limited, without compromising radiation performance.
+Its integration with aperture-coupled feed and embedded IMN further improved performance, leading to measurable improvements in S11, gain, and bandwidth compared to conventional spiral resonator designs.
+Importantly, the compact footprint of 22.2 mm allows the antenna to be easily integrated into portable and portable devices where space is limited, without compromising radiation performance.

 Aperture-Coupled Feeding